Seven ways to lower your breast cancer risk

 Alcohol increases your risk of breast cancer because it causes an increase in estrogen levels, and damages DNA, which can lead to the development of cancer cells.
 Women who drink 3 alcoholic beverages per week have a 15% higher risk of developing breast cancer compared to women who don’t drink, and the risk increases up to 10% with each additional drink.

-4) Get Plenty of Exercise
+4) Get plenty of exercise

 In addition to helping you maintain a healthy weight, exercise can lower your risk of breast cancer because it regulates your blood sugar and lowers your levels of insulin growth factor, which affects breast cells.
 It’s recommended that patients get at least 150 minutes of cardio per week to receive the maximum health benefits.

-5) Make Sure You Get Enough Vitamin D.
+5) Make sure you get enough Vitamin D.

 Vitamin D is a hormone that boosts your immune system and prevents the growth of abnormal breast cells.
 Women who are deficient in Vitamin D have a higher incidence of breast cancer.
 To lower your risk, make sure you’re getting 15 minutes of sun exposure several times a week, and make sure you’re getting plenty of Vitamin D in your diet.
 Good sources of Vitamin D include fortified milk and juice, fatty fish, eggs, and cheese.